Healthy Choices. Hopeful Futures.

 Part 3: The journey of waiting!

-This 2-part series will paint the grand picture seen in scripture and go beyond the ‘just don’t do it’ rhetoric and explore God’s grand design for sex as the sex-maker.
-The students build a firm foundation for avoiding or quitting habitual porn use and stay centered on Jesus Christ.
-The hour presentation can be split into two 30 minute sessions, or customized to fit your youth group.
+In this presentation the students build a firm foundation for avoiding or quitting habitual porn use and stay centered on Jesus Christ.
+The 45 minute presentation can be customized to fit your youth group.

 Pornography is a growing epidemic and having conversations surrounding its impact with youth is important.
 This series has been developed not to be a lecture that can possibly bring further shame, rather, it is intended to bring what is in the dark into the light!